Superhero (Heroes & Villains)

-"Superhero (Heroes & Villains)" is a song by American record producer Metro Boomin, American rapper Future, and American singer Chris Brown, from the former's second studio album Heroes & Villains (2022).
-It was produced alongside Allen Ritter and David X Eli.
-The song peaked at number 8 on the Billboard Hot 100.
+"Superhero (Heroes & Villains)" is a song by American record producer Metro Boomin, American rapper Future, and American singer Chris Brown, released as the title track from the former's second studio album Heroes & Villains (2022).
+Co-produced by Allen Ritter and David X Eli, it peaked at number 8 on the Billboard Hot 100.

 Composition

 "Superhero (Heroes & Villains)" is a trap song that features "pummeling 808s and muted horns" in the production, over which Future raps in his "customary, chant-like flow", and style similar to "the days of DS2" In the latter portion, the instrumental "fades into somber synths", for "distorted melodies" from Chris Brown, who sings about people who do not want to see him succeed.
 The song also contains a sample of rapper Jay-Z's line about living "long enough to see yourself become a villain" in "So Appalled" by Kanye West (which is a reference to Harvey Dent's quote in the film The Dark Knight).